UnitedPlanet/intrexx-sample-connector-api/docs/GoogleDriveDatagroup.md

 ### queryDataRecord() method

 This method will be called if Intrexx requests a single record.
-The implementation will call the Google Drive API and returns an `IConnectorRecord` object.
+The implementation will call the Google Drive API and return an `IConnectorRecord` object.

 ```Java
 	@Override